 - All EU households should have gigabit connectivity and all populated areas should be covered by 5G;

 - Three out of four companies should use cloud computing services, big data and Artificial Intelligence, and more than 90% of SMEs should have at least a basic level of digital intensity;

 - All key public services should be available online and all citizens should have access to their e-medical records.

 To reach these objectives, the European Commission is accelerating the launch of multi-country projects that will develop pan-European technologies and digital infrastructure.

 These will be funded by combining investments from the EU budget, Member States and industry.
 Member States are committed to dedicate at least 20% of their Recovery and Resilience Plans to the digital priority.

-One of the most visible benefits of EU Digital Strategy has been the elimination of mobile phone roaming charges.
 Since 2017 phone calls, SMS messaging and going online with your mobile phone are all covered by your mobile subscription, wherever you travel in the EU.

 Unjustified geographically based restrictions – or geoblocking - that undermine online shopping and cross-border sales also ended in 2018.

 Data protection has also been enhanced across the EU through the General Data Protection Regulation (GDPR), which gives individuals the right to request a copy of any personal data organisations may be holding about them.
 Citizens also have the right to have their data erased swiftly, and companies and organisations have to follow strict rules when it comes to data processing.